jaredly/demobox/index.md

     our JSX compilation
 </span>`;

-// Try changing position to left,right or bottom, and codeMirror to false
+// Try changing position to left, right
+// or bottom, and codeMirror to false
 <DemoBox
     position='top'
     codeMirror={true}